 Technology Improvements

-Implemented Frontline software to support policy tracking, testing, and Field Training Officer (FTO)
+- Implemented Frontline software to support police tracking, testing, and Field Training Officer (FTO)

 Since January 2025, Sheriff Stratton has implemented the following initiatives: